Orange-OpenSource/optisam-ui/docs/pages/managing/metricsManagement.md

 During the creation or updatation, it is possible to translate NUP to processor metric.

-To do that, after fill all the field required to create the metric, check the box named "Transform to prossor" as shown below.
+To do that, after fill all the field required to create the metric, check the box named "Transform to prossor" as displayed below.
 The NUP metric will be translate to processor metric.

 ![select APM](../../img/metricsMana/translateNUP.jpg){: .zoom}